yeonsumia/palmistry/README.md

 ## Run
 <code>python ./code/read_palm.py --input [filename].[jpg, HEIC, jpeg]</code>
 ## Summary
-Our *Palmistry principal lines detect software* is implemented by 4 steps below.
+Our *Palmistry principal lines detection software* is implemented by 4 steps below.
 Our main challenge was to read the principal lines on a palm regardless of the **view direction** and **illumination**:
 1) Warping a tilted palm image
 2) Detecting principal lines on a palm
 3) Classifying the lines